onja-org/figma-lab/README.md

 1. Create a circle inside your card
 2. Size: 60px × 60px
 3. Position it in the top-left area of the card
+4. Add a character letter in it
-4. Fill: Choose any color (this represents a profile image)
+5. Fill: Choose any color (this represents a profile image)

-### Step 3: Add Text Content
+### Step 3: Add Text Content on the right side of the avatar
 Create these text elements (stack them vertically):

 **Name:**